Kristelle Haslam Psychotherapy for Individuals and Couples

 - Anxiety

-- Sexual issues: impotence, sex addiction, use of porn, fetishes
+- Sexual issues: impotence, sex addiction, use of porn, blocks to allowing sexual energy to flow more fully, enjoying sex from a more integrated, connected place.

-- Problems in relationships: infidelity, abuse, power dynamics, trust
+- Problems in relationships: infidelity, abuse, power dynamics, trust, blocks to intimacy and a satisfying sex life

 - Addictions: drink, drugs, porn